-So you want to get an electric vehicle?
-This is a great idea, and we fully support this decision for anyone who wants to make the switch to electric transportation.
-The biggest adjustment people need to make when making the switch to electric is getting accustomed to EV charging.
+You know that is the car you want, but what about the home EV charging installation?
+Purchasing an electric vehicle is a great idea, and we fully support the switch to electric transportation.
+However, the biggest adjustment people need to make when making the switch to electric is getting accustomed to EV charging.
 This is very easy once you’ve got an EV charging station set up in your home.
 But how do you get that EV charging set up in your home exactly?
 All it requires is a little work from the homeowner and a qualified electrician to get your new charging system set up.

 Determining the level of power you desire for your EV charger is important and you must inform your electrician of your charging requirements in order to ensure you get the proper setup installed.
 The installation process an electrician will go through to install an EV charging unit may include: